j-maas/uptag/README.md

 Documentation is available with `uptag help`.
 Note that for example `uptag fetch -h` will give a summary, while `uptag fetch --help` prints the full documentation.

+For an example of how to receive daily update emails, see `./examples`.

 ## Installation
 Download the binaries from the [releases page](https://github.com/Y0hy0h/uptag/releases), available for Linux and Windows.
 Put them in a convenient location that is included in your [`PATH`](https://superuser.com/a/284351), so that `uptag` is available from everywhere.